 Learning Program Tutoring provides direct academic intervention to students.
 Sessions vary based on student strengths and challenges, but apply the research, strategies, resources and activities used in The Learning Program.
 Tutoring sessions may include general curriculum support in alignment with Common Core State Standards, customization of Learning Program curriculum, development of personalized learning materials, and homework help.

 Our Tutoring Program is temporarily on hold due to Covid restrictions.
-We hope to be able to resume tutoring (even if at reduced capacity) in September.
 We will update you as information becomes available.

 Learning Program's Teen Time (Teen Time) expands social opportunities for teens and young adults with Down syndrome through monthly Sunday programming.
 Leveraging Learning Program resources and connections, Teen Time focuses on social skill and relationship building in a fun, age appropriate and structured environment.